Guides Menu

 Why ecosystem restoration?

-According to recent estimates, by 2050, the global population is projected to increase to ~9.8 billion, with around 6.7 billion people living in urban areas.
-Urban expansion is projected to grow significantly in the next 20-30 years, putting an estimated 290,000 km2 of natural habitat under threat from urban expansion, particularly in developing countries.
 Human activities have placed ecosystems under threat across urban areas globally, including: i) putting pressure on water resources for agricultural and household use that adversely impacts water tables and aquifers, ii) water pollution resulting from poor waste management practices, iii) the removal of trees to make way for unsustainable logging, and iv) urban expansion which has caused habitat loss of numerous plant, insect and animal species.
-Due to reduced integrity and resilience of ecosystems, their ability to provide services crucial for sustaining human livelihoods have become compromised, resulting in an urgent need for ecosystem restoration as a way to enhance global resilience to climate change.
-This has intensified the need to integrate nature-based solutions (NbS) in the global response to biodiversity loss and climate change.
+Due to reduced integrity and resilience of ecosystems, their ability to provide services crucial for sustaining human livelihoods have become compromised, resulting in an urgent need for ecosystem restoration as a way to enhance global resilience to climate change and to reconnect humans with wild natural spaces.
+This has intensified the need to integrate nature-based solutions (NbS) and/or ecosystem-based approaches in the global response to biodiversity loss and climate change.

 What are nature-based solutions?